SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 *   GPS location
 *   Microphone and voice

-> **Info:** The application only supports sensors supported by your handset's hardware and is available using official APIs.
+> **Info:** The application only supports sensors supported by your phone's hardware and is available using official APIs.
 Depending on platform support, additional sensors may be added in future releases.

 The latest list of supported Bluetooth devices can be found inside the application.
 A button to take you to this page can be found when scanning for new devices.